rajamitjain/project0/README.md

 # Project 0

-Web Programming with Python and JavaScript career options https://rajamitjain.github.io/whatnext/
+Web Programming with Python and JavaScript /n career options /n
+A basic site using html and css. https://rajamitjain.github.io/whatnext/